 I like this moisturiser because despite it being waxy and oily looking, it rubs in nicely with minimal residue – anything waxy is going to leave a little bit of residue – and it makes the whole tummy area feel soft and bouncy (is that the right word!).
 There’s no added perfume or any other unnecessary additives.
 I also rub it into my c-section scar, and it works a treat.

-This is my current favourite belly product for sure and is quite reasonable at £11.00 (free UK delivery too from their website).
+This is my current favourite belly product for sure and is quite reasonable at £11.00 (free UK delivery too generic xanax).

 Here are some other oils and bits and bobs I have been using (or not!):